alebcay/cjdmanage/README.md

 * `cjdmanage start` Starts cjdroute
 * `cjdmanage stop` Stops all instances of cjdroute
 * `cjdmanage autoupdate` Toggles whether or not cjdmanage should automatically update cjdns for you
+* `cjdmanage rebase` Gets the latest version of cjdmanage from GitHub: important for bug fixes, etc.

 Installation
 ------------